starkbank/sdk-node/README.md

 There are two kinds of users that can access our API: **Project** and **Member**.

-- Member is the one you use when you log into our webpage.
+- `Member` is the one you use when you log into our webpage with your e-mail.
-- Project is designed for Integrations and is the one meant for our SDK.
+- `Project` is designed for integrations and is the one meant for our SDK.

 There are two ways to inform the user to the SDK: